12

 Why Schedule a Batch Class in Apex?

-The batch class could be useful for automating jobs you’d want to run periodically, say, nightly or weekly.
-For example:
+A batch class is useful for automating tasks that need to run periodically, say, nightly or weekly.
+The schedulable apex class example:

 • Data Cleanup: Automatically remove or archive old records to keep the database clean.

-• Regular Data Updates: Performs mass updates of records within a specified periodic cycle.
+• Regular Data Updates: Performs mass updates of records within a specified schedule.

 • Report Generation: Enables automatic compilation to create reports at the end of each day or week.